-Paz de la Calzada, a native of Spain, is an artist working in drawing, installation and sculpture.
+Paz de la Calzada, a native of Spain, is an artist working in drawing, installation and public art.
 She received a BFA at the University of Salamanca, Spain, and her MFA at UNAM, Mexico City.

-Her current work reflects the artist’s vision of creating art that is playfully in dialogue with the urban space, exploring the relationship between nature and urban environment, daily life and ritual.
+Her current work reflects the artist’s vision of creating art that is playfully in dialogue with the urban space, exploring the relationship between urban environment, daily life and ritual.